cjlangan/friend-locator/README.md

 ### Day 5
 - Began adding some basic CSS, I realise that I am not very good at web design.
 - We will have to decided how we want it to look more exactly later.

+### Day 6
+- Created database tables.
+I will still need to add another table for who can track who's location, but that is yet to come.
+- Added the path /API/users where you can POST to to create a new user.
+Next, I will add a login screen.
+Should this be a single page application?
+I don't know.